EricPascolo/CHECK/README.md

 ### 4. CHECK OUTPUT

-With the flag "--report" CHECK shows the results of is operation, the results are searchable by:
+With the flag `--report` CHECK shows the results of is operation, the results are searchable by:

 - Id
     - report id:id - return all results with specific ID and, in case of master_submission, the list of node without result